My full ToK Essay Mastery course is here (step-by-step videos, templates and tips) if you'd like a big boost with your essay.

 (I've also done this for the TOK presentation, here).

 Before you can begin your real/final essay, you’ll need to take the title (something like: “What is it about mathematics that makes it convincing?” and come up with a Knowledge Question (KQ) that turns the title into a question of knowledge.
 For example, "To what extent is math more reliable than other areas of knowledge?").
+(Again, there are some changes in how we do this since the May 2016 subject report.)

 In my ToK Mastery Course I encourage you to begin the KQ with words like: “To what extent…”,” “How do we know that…,” “How reliable is…,” “How certain is…” These kind of open questions allow you to pull in multiple perspectives (AoK’s and WoK’s, as we’ll talk about), so you can show your TOK thinking.
 Also, make sure that your question is directly related to knowing--that it is a question about knowledge (not about Sociology, for example).